primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 The web administration reads a list of all installed OneConnexx instances from the directory *%ProgramData%\Sevitec\OneConnexx\Installations*.

-If the name or the connection string of the database is configured for a OneConnexx instance, this information is saved in a file «connection.config» in the directory *%ProgramData%\Sevitec\OneConnexx\WebAdmin* gespeichert.
+If the name or the connection string of the database is configured for a OneConnexx instance, this information is saved in a file «connection.config» in the directory *%ProgramData%\Sevitec\OneConnexx\WebAdmin*.

-{% include alert.html type="warning" text="The% ProgramData% directory is usually an invisible directory and is located under C: \ ProgramData." %}
+{% include alert.html type="warning" text="The %ProgramData% directory is usually an invisible directory and is located under C:\ProgramData." %}

 ### Configuration in Web.config